Script Development / DataFlux Func Sidecar

 int | 3 |

-Request timeout Note: This parameter is not the timeout for the Shell command, but the timeout for the Func request to Sidecar Meaning the Func request to Sidecar may timeout, but the executed Shell command will not stop |
+Request timeout Note: This parameter is not the timeout for the Shell command, but the timeout for the Func request to Sidecar i.e., the Func request to Sidecar may timeout, but the executed Shell command will not stop |

-Post-Execution Callback
+Post-execution Callback

 After calling SidecarHelper.shell(...)